 Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Storm observing roundup for March 24 - April 13
+Storm Photography roundup for February 4 - April 13

 The 2018 spring storm season has been slow to start, with more winter events in the Midwest than convective severe weather!
 Here is a roundup of my outings during the past few weeks: